 Medical science has proven a lot of blessings in Ramadan but Muslims do not fast to remain healthy.
 We fast because it is a commandment of Allah SWT.
 Therefore I’ll dilate upon spiritual aspects of Ramadan only.

-Our body is horse and soul is a rider.
+Our body is a horse and our soul is a rider.

 What happens in Ramadan?
 We refrain from all the halal and permissible and weaken which is the food of this human body and weaken it.
 At night we develop a connection with the Quran during Taraweeh which is necessary to empower it.
 In this way, Ramadan and the Quran have a very strong and profound relationship.
 These both help us to be at a place where we can be of “Best stature” instead of “Lowest of low”.

 Ramadan is a training month and tells how a Muslim should be spending the rest of the 11 months.
 During the fast, we avoid Halal and permissible.
-It is practice given to Muslim that if he can stop himself from Halal, which are countless, while he is fasting; then he should abstain from Haram and forbidden which are very few.
-Following the Ramadan in true spirit makes easy for a Muslim to lead his life in disciplined and self-controlled manners as per rules are given by Almighty Allah SWT.
+It is a practice given to Muslims that if they can stop themselves from Halal, which is countless, while he is fasting; then they should abstain from Haram and forbidden which are very few.
+Following Ramadan in true spirit makes it easy for a Muslim to lead his life in disciplined and self-controlled manners as per rules given by Almighty Allah SWT.